digitalearthafrica/deafrica-waterbodies/README.rst

 Up to date information about the extent and location of surface water across Africa provides stakeholders with a common understanding of this valuable and increasingly scarce resource.
 Water detection algorithms are now being routinely applied to continental and global archives of satellite imagery.
 However, water resource management decisions typically take place at the waterbody rather than pixel scale.

 This repository presents a workflow for generating polygons of persistent waterbodies from Landsat observations, enabling improved monitoring and management of water assets across Africa.
 We use `Digital Earth Africa’s (DE Africa) Water Observations from Space (WOfS) water classifier <https://docs.digitalearthafrica.org/en/latest/data_specs/Landsat_WOfS_specs.html>`_, which provides a water classified output for every available Landsat scene, to determine the spatial locations and extents of waterbodies across Africa.
-DE Africa Waterbodies uses Digital Earth Africa’s archive of over 30 years of Landsat satellite imagery to identify where almost 700,000 waterbodies are in the African landscape.
+DE Africa Waterbodies uses Digital Earth Africa’s archive of over 30 years of Landsat satellite imagery to identify where over 700,000 waterbodies are in the African landscape.

 .. image:: figures/WorkflowDiagram.JPG
   :width: 900